-16. Property, plant and equipment
+16. Property, plant and equipment, investment property and intangible assets

 16.1 Acquisition and recognition

 Property, plant and equipment owned by the Hospital are initially recorded on a cost basis and subsequently measured at fair value.
 Where assets are acquired at no value, or minimal value, they are recorded at their fair value in the Statement of Financial Position.
 Where assets are acquired at no or nominal value as part of a restructure of administrative arrangements, the assets are recorded at the value held by the transferor public authority prior to the restructure.